Sorour-j/directorystructure/README.md

 This project provides a robust way to model file systems as tree structures in Java.
 It includes features for:

 * Parsing the CSV files and build a directory structures
-* Building, validating and sisplaying tree structures
+* Building, validating and displaying tree structures
 * Working with classified files (Secret, Top Secret, Public)
 * Calculating directory sizes
 * Filtering files by classification